CodFrm/CodFrm/STARS.md

 *   [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the API or Microservice

-*   [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
-Easily capture and share your great thoughts.
+*   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
+The pain-less way to create your meaningful notes.

 *   [zhufuyi/sponge](https://github.com/zhufuyi/sponge) - Sponge is a powerful Go development framework, it's easy to develop web and microservice projects.